 This course introduces students to the fundamental practices that are utilized in managing a water or wastewater facility.
-Topics include the functions of operator, operation and maintenance from a management perspective, regulatory compliance, reporting requirements, audits. safety and financial management.
+Topics include the functions of operator, operation and maintenance from a management perspective, regulatory compliance, reporting requirements, audits, safety and financial management.
 Prerequisites: (Test score or ENG 121 or ENG 125) and MAT 181 and (BIO 140 or BIO 150).

-ENV 298 - Instrumentation & Pumping......(3:2:2) Provides an introduction to the instrumentation processes and pumping systems used to monitor and control contemporary water and wastewater treatment and collection facilities.
+ENV 298 - Instrumentation & Pumping(3:2:2)

+Provides an introduction to the instrumentation processes and pumping systems used to monitor and control contemporary water and wastewater treatment and collection facilities.
 Measurement of temperature, pressure, liquid level and flow, and the transmission and control of these parameters are discussed.
 The identification, application, troubleshooting and repair of commonly found pumps and systems are also addressed.
-Prerequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120) and (Test score or MAT 015 or NCW 045 or MAT 075 or MAT 090 or MAT 135 or MAT 140 or MAT 141 or MAT 153 or MAT 181 or MAT 182 or MAT 185 or MAT 251 or MAT 261 or MAT 281).
+Prerequisites: Test score or ENG 051 or NCS 051 or ESL 100 or ENG 121 or ENG 125 and Test score or RDG 051 or NCS 052 or ESL 100 or RDG 120 and Test score or MAT 015 or or NCW 045 or MAT 075 or MAT 090 or MAT 135 or MAT 140 or MAT 141 or MAT 153 or MAT 181 or